 This is an interview with Courtney Merrill, LMFT.

-(Note: another wilderness therapy program that implements assisted transports is Summit Achievement (ME) and it is ok for families to ask questions about how enrollments are done at Residential Treatment programs too.
+(Note to the reader: another wilderness therapy program that implements assisted teen transports is Summit Achievement (ME) and it is ok for families to ask questions about how enrollments are done at Residential Treatment programs too.

 Courtney, you have worked with students in different settings & assisted parents on making the decision to go to treatment.
 For the purposes of this interview/blog, let’s talk about the process of getting a student to enroll or a family to the process of an assisted enrollment.